justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

 </details>

-### I chose Arch Linux b/c it was one of the distros to use a 5.1+ (5.4.72-1-lts, at time of install and as of June 5, 2021, 5.10.42-1-lts) kernel, which Intel states is required for wifi ax cards.
+### I chose Arch Linux b/c it was one of the distros to use a 5.1+ (5.10.81-1-lts, at time of install and as of November 24, 2021) kernel, which Intel states is required for wifi ax cards.

 ### After a lot of pain and closely, but not comprehensively, reading the ArchWiki docs, I was able to finally boot to a lighter weight plasma-desktop.
 I re-did the install 2 more times to ensure I started to understand some of what I was doing.
-I then went ahead and just installed full Plasma, which I'm very glad I did.
+I then went ahead and just installed full Plasma.
 The Dell handles this desktop environment very well.
-I have a dual monitor setup, and plasma came with everything.
-Plasma-desktop didn't come with "out-of-the-box" dual monitor work (or at least one of the packages didn't).
+I have a dual monitor setup, and plasma came with everything to get me up and running.
+At the time of my initial install, Plasma-desktop didn't come with "out-of-the-box" dual monitor working (or at least one of the packages didn't).

-Now, my Dell has DL speeds of up to 230 Mbps (thanks to my non-provider modem and router) on a 200 Mbps plan.
+Not sure if it's the Dell hardware or other network hardware, but DL speeds are up to 230 Mbps (thanks to my non-provider modem and router) on a 200 Mbps plan.

 ## There could be several typos here.

+Like I said, the following steps are reference for what I did to get this Dell working.

-I followed the docs about 95-99% and some youtube videos (about 1%) that coincided with the docs (hence some of the commands being in a slightly different order than the docs).
-Editors like vim and nano are not included in `base`.
+I followed the docs about 95-99% and some youtube videos (about 1%) that expalained the docs (hence some of the commands being in a slightly different order than the docs).

 The docs link to other pages for more detail and it was very easy to miss a link (I missed the boot loader part) or to just not understand what an entire section was talking about.
 If it wasn't for some youtube videos, I would have missed some of the commands I needed to use.
-But, after spending more time reading the doc's for setting things up like `iptables`, the doc's ARE the only source you need to use for anything Arch related.
+But, after spending more time reading the doc's for setting things up like `iptables`, the doc's ARE the only source you need to use for anything.

 UEFI has only a slightly different method than what follows, I believe I used UEFI in the [thinkpadarch.md](https://github.com/justin0979/DellInspiron530_ArchLinuxPlasma_Install/blob/main/thinkpadarch.md) for my laptop.

 I used `dd` to get a usb iso and booted that way.
+Here's the link to [Arch Linux Downloads](https://archlinux.org/download/)

-After booting from usb
+After booting from usb:

 ```sh
  # select your router, I used default name given and then typed in my networks pw